dww100/nc3rs-r-tutorial/docs/basic_graphing.md

 ## Histogram

-Another simple plot that base graphics handles simply is the histogram.
+Another plot that base graphics can produce simply is the histogram.
 This is created using the `hist` command:

 `> hist(has_age$Age, xlab ='Age')`